Restlessness is a fundamental ingredient of the creative process.

 Chanta is the newest member of the AROUND THE WRITER’S TABLE team and is a regular contributor to our blog.
 Chanta’s professional experience has been in law, policy, politics and corporate America.
 However, she finally surrendered to her lifelong passions of reading, writing, and researching, and is following them to new frontiers in her life.
 As part of that journey, Chanta is currently enrolled in the Graduate Certificate in Editing & Publishing Program at Florida State University.
 Her goal is to absorb all she can about the editing and publishing industries while also finding new dimensions to her authentic voice.
 Chanta is a mom in love with her eight-year-old son, two dogs, and two cats and she calls Tallahassee, Florida home.

-This creativity tip is inspired by and based on The 97 Best Creativity Tips Ever! by Dr. Eric Maisel (2011), and is used with his permission.
+This creativity tip is inspired by The 97 Best Creativity Tips Ever! by Dr. Eric Maisel (2011), and is used with his permission.